 In an age of information overwhelm, control of attention is the ultimate individual power, the ability to focus on the one key thing that for the moment transcends all others in importance and relevance.
 The skill most needed in busy organisations is not more time management, but much better attention management.

 Organisations are complex systems that require constant communication to function.
 Yet as they grow, attention is increasingly distracted by face-to-face interruptions.
 The real challenge is to differentiate between necessary interactions and unnecessary interruptions.

 The best attention management tools will help to keep communication lines open and yet permit individuals the degree of focus they need to accomplish better results in less time.

 This workshop shows how to create strong attention routines, why directing clear communication lines protects individual attention from unnecessary disruption, and why batch processing and work bursts are crucial tools to reduce productivity loss caused by attention switching.

 Participation in this workshop will enable you to:

 - set strong personal attention routines for daily focus

-- use batch processing as a key tool to minimise attention switching
+- apply batch processing and work bursts as key tools to minimise attention switching.

 - Minimising attention switching